gephi/gephi-documentation/gephi-lite/docs/user-manual/github-auth.md

 If you are connected to GitHub, you can save any graph to your account:

 1. Open the `Workspace` menu.
 2. Click on the `Save As` item.
 3. In the modal, select `Save on GitHub As` from the left menu.

    ![Save as GitHub graph](./assets/github-save_as.png)

 4. Fill in the form and validate it.

 🎉 Congrats!
-Your graph is now saved in your GitHub profile.
+Your graph is now saved in your GitHub gists.

+You can reopen in any computer as long as you authenticate to your github account.

+You can also share your Gist hosted file with someone by sharing an URL to Gephi Lite.
+Learn how to do that in the [Share Graph as URL documentation](./share-graph-as-url.md).
+Heads up, if you want to share it make sure to enable the `Create a public gist` option when saving your graph.